-At St Mary's, we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
+At Christ the King Catholic Primary School we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
 The DSL works with the SENCo and SLT to ensure that all staff are aware that additional barriers can exist when recognising abuse and neglect in this group of children.